International Bolshevik Tendency: Publications

 The group began publishing its journal '1917' as the Bolshevik Tendency, in the winter of 1986.
-The journal name taking inspiration from 'year one of the proletarian revolution'.
+The journal name took inspiration from 'year one of the proletarian revolution'.

 The British section of the International Bolshevik Tendency began publishing the 'Marxist Bulletin' in 1997, while operating as a faction within the Socialist Labour Party (UK).
 It published the last issue in May 2000.